dylanpicart/regression_nyc_cov_conc/README.md

 Our visualization clearly shows that SARS-CoV-2 concentrations rise during the winter months and fall as we move away from the wintertime, which is in tandem with the rise and fall of COVID-19 cases throughout New York City.
 As our Linear Regression Model shows, SARS-CoV-2 concentrations in the wastewater will continue to rise as winter draws near.
 Concurrently, we know that the COVID-19 rate has exponentially increased over time, so we need to adjust our model to make an accurate prediction beyond a steady increase.

-This modeling method can be applied to all 14 locations where the genetic material for SARS-CoV-2 was measured to create predictions of COVID-19 concentrations throughout NYC.
-However, as these plots are inherently not linear, linear predictive models will not be the best method of predicting COVID-19 data points unless we apply an extraordinary amount of SCGD best-fit lines similar to how we would when taking partial derivatives.
+This modeling method can be applied to all 14 locations where the genetic material for SARS-CoV-2 was measured to create predictions of COVID-19 infection rates throughout NYC.
+However, as these plots are inherently not linear, linear predictive models will not be the best method of predicting SARS-CoV-2 data points unless we apply an extraordinary amount of SCGD best-fit lines similar to how we would when taking partial derivatives.
 Our 2<sup>nd</sup> Order Polynomial Regression created a significantly more accurate representation of wastewater concentrations and could be applied to the fluctuations of SARS-CoV-2 concentrations over a more extended period.